-Over the festive season, many people spend more time sitting at social functions or travelling long distances by car, plane or train.
+Throughout the year, and often over holidays and festive breaks, many people spend much of their time sitting at work or for social functions, or travelling long distances by car, plane or train.
 This may play havoc with hip pain.
 Here, we discuss some simple strategies to reduce hip pain sitting, when socialising and travelling.

 Key Strategy 1 for hip pain relief in sitting: Watch your hip angle